Motorola introduces Wi-Fi card for 2.4, 4.9 GHz

 Although part of Motorola’s MotoMesh portfolio, the WDE1000 dual-band card is a standards-based product that can be used with any 802.11b/g network, said Rick Rotondo, director of marketing for Motorola’s mesh-networks product group.
 The card’s unique antenna design creates 18 dBm of gain at 2.4 GHz and 20 dBm at 4.9 GHz, he said.

-“Motorola’s Wi-Fi card has tremendous 802.11 range and will allow us to stay connected while on patrol,” said Tom Vallely, police department corporal for the City of Tulsa, in a statement.
-“It will allow us to tap into mission-critical, high-bandwidth applications, turning patrol cars into mobile offices.”
+“Motorola’s Wi-Fi card has tremendous 802.11 range, and will allow us to stay connected while on patrol,” Tom Vallely, police department corporal for the City of Tulsa, said in a statement.
+“It will allow us to tap into mission-critical, high bandwidth applications, turning patrol cars into mobile offices.”